Kensington and Chelsea Mind is committed to achieving and demonstrating the highest standard of Governance.

 We aim to provide a high standard of quality at all times but recognise that there will be times when things go wrong.
 If you think we have not provided you with a good service or let you down in some way, please tell us so that we can put things right.
 Your feedback is important and ensures that there are fewer problems in the future.
 We also like to hear from you when things are going well.
 If you have a comment or a suggestion please email [email protected].

-If you are unhappy with the service you have received and would like to receive a copy of our complaints procedure, please click here.
+If you are unhappy with the service you have received and would like to read our complaints procedure, please click here.

 Our policies ensure legal compliance, equality, fairness and transparency in all that we do